sailfish009/openstructure/modules/io/doc/mmcif.rst

   link of polymers in the mmCIF file to sequences stored in external databases such as uniprot.
 The related categories ``struct_ref_seq`` and ``struct_ref_seq_dif`` also list differences between the sequences of the deposited structure and the sequences in the database.
-A prominent example of such differences include point mutations and/or expression tags.
+Two prominent examples of such differences are point mutations and/or expression tags.

   .. attribute:: db_name